• Skip to main content

 Instructions

 • Remove ribs from oven.
-Baste with BBQ sauce, and broil at 525 degrees fahrenheit for 3-5 minutes to caramelize BBQ sauce.
+Baste with BBQ sauce, and broil on high for 3-5 minutes to caramelize BBQ sauce (watch closely so they don't burn).

 • Slice ribs and serve!